Explore Worcester

 Frequently asked questions

-Worcester Cathedral (where King John is buried, with one of the finest Chapter Houses in England), the final battle of the Civil War (1651), the Royal Worcester Porcelain (the world's oldest continuous porcelain manufacturer), and a Worcestershire city of extraordinary completeness Roam surfaces the hidden gems that make Worcester worth exploring.
+Worcester is a place in Worcestershire known for worcester Cathedral (where King John is buried, with one of the finest Chapter Houses in England), the final battle of the Civil War (1651), the Royal Worcester Porcelain (the world's oldest continuous porcelain manufacturer), and a Worcestershire city of extraordinary completeness.
+The Battle of Worcester in 1651 — where Cromwell defeated Charles II — was the final battle of the Civil War.
+The population is around 100,000.

-Yes — Roam is live in Worcester and across Worcestershire.
-Download free on iOS or Android.
+Yes.
+Roam is a free local discovery app live in Worcester and across Worcestershire.
+It is available on iOS and Android.